magmo/apps/packages/wallet/notes/protocol-conventions.md

 Actions should have a `processId` property.

-To reduce boilerplate, simply enter the type string directly rather than defining a named constant string and using `type: typeof CONSTANT_STRING`.
+To reduce boilerplate, simply enter the type string directly rather than defining a named constant string and using ~~`type: typeof CONSTANT_STRING`~~.

-Constructor functions should be typed as `Constructor<InterfaceName>` by using `import { Constructor } from '../../utils';`.
+Constructor functions should be typed as `ActionConstructor<InterfaceName>` by using `import { ActionConstructor } from '../../utils';`.

 ## Reducer